 - 1.5 There is a hierarchy of development plans. - 1.6 At the top is the National Planning Policy Framework (NPPF).
 It was first published in 2012 and was last updated in February 2019.
 Written by the Ministry of Housing Communities and Local Government, it sets out the Government's planning policies for England, and how these should be applied.
 From time to time the planning policies are adjusted and it can be considered that planning regulations are immediately updated as these adjustments are made. - 1.7 In the middle is the Local Plan (LP).
 This is written by the District Council (Uttlesford in the case of Saffron Walden).
 It takes into account the general policies of the NPPF and sets out the District Council's planning policies for Uttlesford, and how they should be applied.
-The SWNP refers in places to the emerging Local Plan (eLP) and to the current 2005 Local Plan. - 1.8 At grassroots level, a Neighbourhood Plan sits beneath these two.
+The current Local Plan was created in 2005 and a new one is being drafted at the time of writing this plan. - 1.8 At grassroots level, a Neighbourhood Plan sits beneath these two.
 A Neighbourhood Plan cannot contradict either the National Planning Policy Framework or the Strategic (key) Policies in the Local Plan.